nospaceships/node-os-service/README.md

 The service can be started using the `net start "my-service"` command on Windows and `service my-service start` on Linux.

-An exception will be thrown if the service could not be added.
-The error will be an instance of the `Error` class.
+The `cb` callback function is called once the service has been added.
+The following arguments will be passed to the callback function:

+ * `error` - Instance of the `Error` class, or `null` if no error occurred

 The following example installs a service named `my-service`, it explicitly specifies the services display name, and specifies a number of parameters to